wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.8.5 =
+* [Update] Show notices only to admin users (thank you, [thisismyway](https://wordpress.org/support/topic/hide-notifications-for-non-admins))
+* [Fix] The javascript tracker had been changed to deal with popup blocker issues, but the new code was causing even more problems to other people.
+Implemented a synchronous solution to make everybody happy! (thank you, bishoph)

 = 3.8.4 =
 * [New] You can now archive old pageviews, instead of deleting them